Workshop

 Footnotes

-You might want to look back at Quality control 3: Gating to determine a ‘real’ signal in the week 2 workshop to remind yourself of how we determined the gate values for the sample data.↩︎
+You might want to look back at Quality control 3: Gating to determine a ‘real’ signal in the week 2 workshop to remind yourself how we determined the gate values for the sample data.↩︎